LeapBeyond/az-cogsearch-test/arm/README.md

-# hybrid
+# arm

-This example uses a hybrid of Terraform and API calls.
+This example uses a combination of ARM Templates and API Calls

 ## Usage

 After checking this out, the first thing you need to do is create a configuration file in the working directory called `env.rc`, using this as an example:

 ```